 The Department has implemented a new case management system and is currently working to update its list of owners, officers, and board memebers.
 Please check back shortly.

-In an ongoing effort to improve transparency in marijuana licensing and the industry, Governor Steve Sisolak and Executive
+In an ongoing effort to improve transparency in cannabis licensing and the industry, Governor Steve Sisolak and Executive

 Director of Taxation, Melanie Young are pleased to announce the passage of Senate Bill 32, permitting the release of details regarding who applied for licenses, who received licenses, their ranking, score and the process of issuing marijuana license.